Biden says Buttigieg 'stole' his U.S. healthcare plan

 Popularly known as Obamacare, the healthcare law was the signature domestic policy achievement of former Democratic President Barack Obama, whom Biden served as No. 2.

-Biden would add a "public option," which would allow individuals to opt into a government plan but would preserve the existing role for private insurers.
+Biden would add a "public option," allowing individuals to opt into a government plan but preserving the existing role for private insurers.

 Like Biden, Buttigieg, the mayor of South Bend, Indiana, favors the public option and coined the phrase "Medicare for all who want it" to describe the concept.